 Hearing aids can help bring you back into your social sphere.
 They can make conversations clearer and easier, so you don’t feel so out of the loop.
 However, some people still have trouble using their cell phones with their hearing aids, and phones are a key part of staying in touch in the modern world, like it or not.
+What is hearing aid compatibility on cell phones?
 In some cases, people hear a whistling or a buzzing sound in their hearing aids when they try to use their cell phones.
 In other cases, the sound coming through the cell phone isn’t clear or loud enough.
-However, these problems can be solved with cell phone positioning, a special technology called telecoils, and mobile phone compatibility.
+However, these problems can be solved with cell phone positioning, a special technology called hearing aid telecoil, and mobile phone compatibility.

 A telecoil (also known as a t-coil) serves as a wireless antenna in some hearing aid types.
 T-coils can link up to a sound system–like a television, a public announcement system, or a cell phone–by acting as a receiver for a loop sound system.
 When you use your cellphone, the t-coil in your hearing aid switches off the microphone so you are only hearing the sound you want to hear – your phone conversation.

 In addition to cell phones and TVs, t-coil technology can also be used in amphitheaters, movie theaters, concert halls, churches, and other acoustic locations.
 The telecoil receives the sound and amplifies it, without amplifying all the ambient sound or background noise along with it, so you can focus on what you want to hear.

 The telecoil component is not found in all hearing aids, but some, like the MDHearingAid AIR, are equipped with telecoil technology.
 These hearing aids don’t rely on the microphone alone to receive sound from devices.
 Instead, they usually have a setting that activates the telecoil, allowing the link to occur.
 Check your hearing aids’ user manual to determine how your t-coil works.